 The concept goes back to the silent movie era and a series of "Cliff Hangers", started on March 31, 1914, with actress Pearl White in "The Perils of Pauline".
 In the 1930's and 1940's, audiences saw the very popular "Flash Gordon" serials with Olympic Medalist Larry "Buster" Crabbe.
 Then there was detective "Dick Tracy" with Ralph Byrd.
 The actor starred as the detective in both serials and a series of motion pictures.
 Byrd and "Tracy" would make the transition to early 1950's television in a further version.

-Another favorite character can from the pen of adventure writer Edgar Rice Burroughs.
+Another favorite character came from the pen of adventure writer Edgar Rice Burroughs.
 "Tarzan" first appeared on the motion picture screen in 1918 portrayed by Elmo Lincoln.
 He was still going strong in the 1960's with Jock Mahoney.
 Along with a television series starring actor Ron Ely.

 We cannot overlooked those other 1930's and 1940's detective film series based upon pulp detective fiction.
 Such as "The Thin Man", "The Saint", and "The Falcon".
 Who was first portrayed by George Sanders and after he left the role.
 "The Falcon" continued portrayed by Sanders own brother Tom Conway.